Homemade Lox Spread

 Storage

-Ways to Use Lox Spread
+Ways to Serve Lox Spread

 • On a bagel!
 Toasted or not, your preference.
 Some great bagel varieties to pair with lox spread are everything, sesame, poppy, onion, and plain.
 I would steer clear of sweeter bagels, like cinnamon raisin, but other people love the flavor contrast.